 - How can I manage or delete the information you have about me?

 11.1 Your rights regarding the data we hold and collect about you are outlined in the data protection policies and legislation of the United Kingdom and the European Union.
 These include: the right to access, edit and update, request the deletion of, and restrict the processing of your personal data, the right to object to the collection of your personal data and the right to lodge a complaint with a supervisory authority about your personal data.

-11.2 If you would like to find out what personal information/data we hold about you, delete any of this data, (e.g. remove your name from any of our mailing lists), update your communication preferences, or if you have any comments or questions about this policy, please contact us at email@example.com, or call 07480 367918, or write to us at:
+11.2 If you would like to find out what personal information/data we hold about you, delete any of this data, (e.g. remove your name from any of our mailing lists), update your communication preferences, or if you have any comments or questions about this policy, please email email@example.com or write to us at:

 63 Garfield Street